 Done well, PBL is a powerful teaching method that does the following:

-Since 2009, the ESC of Central Ohio has worked closely with the Buck Institute for Education (BIE) and is the only Ohio ESC with BIE-certified capacity building facilitators.
-Based in Novato, California, BIE is the premier international think-tank and professional learning provider for educators in designing and facilitating PBL practice across grade levels and subject areas.
+Since 2009, the ESC of Central Ohio has worked closely with PBLWorks in providing comprehensive, high-quality PBL learning opportunities.
+Based in Novato, California, PBLWorks is the premier international think-tank and professional learning provider for educators in designing and facilitating PBL practice across grade levels and subject areas.

 Project Based Learning is an instructional strategy in which students gain knowledge and skills by working for an extended period of time to investigate and respond to a complex question, problem, or challenge.
 Essential Project Design Elements of PBL include:

 The project is focused on key standards-based knowledge, understanding, and success skills such as critical thinking/problem solving, collaboration and self-management.

 The project is framed by a meaningful problem to solve or question to answer, at the appropriate level of challenge.

 Students engage in a rigorous, extended process of asking questions, finding resources and applying information.

 the project features real-world context, tasks and tools, or impact - or speaks to students' personal concerns, interests, and issues in their lives.